fastforwardlabs/signver/README.md

 # SignVer [Alpha]: A library for Automatic Offline Signature Verification

-> SignVer is under active development.
-It is released as part of experiments on deep learning for offline signature verification.
+> SignVer is an experimental library (not under active development) released as part of work on deep learning for offline signature verification.
 Read [more here](https://blog.fastforwardlabs.com/2021/05/26/deep-learning-for-automatic-offline-signature-verification-an-introduction.html).

 ![signver logo - a library for automatic signature verification](docs/images/logo.png)